TritonDataCenter/sdc-cloudapi/docs/index.md

 ## AddNic (POST /:login/machines/:id/nics)

-Creates a new NIC on a machine belonging to a given account.
+Creates a new NIC on an instance belonging to a given account.

-*WARNING*: this causes the machine to reboot while adding the NIC.
+*WARNING*: this causes the instance to reboot while adding the NIC.

 ### Inputs